 Submit Notice of Intent The Notice of Intent Form must be completed and submitted as soon as possible via email at email@example.com in order to initiate the application process.
 All applicants must must be endorsed by their university in order to apply.
 The NOI is the first step in alerting the NISF office that a student is seeking endorsement.

 Sample Application The Sample Application can be used to begin working immediately on essays and other required information.

 Online Application The NISF Office will register students for the online Truman application after receiving a Notice of Intent.
 An email will be delivered from the Truman Foundation asking the student to set up a username and password.
 Once this is complete, students can copy and paste their work from the sample application.
 TTU students must submit online application and all application components by the internal deadline of October 2, 2018.

 - Policy proposal (see tips on writing here)

 - Three letters of recommendation (each letter should address one of three selection criteria)

 - University transcripts (Unofficial transcripts will be acceptable)

 Internal Review for Endorsement An internal review committee will review applications and interview applicants after applicant submission.
 If endorsed, applicants will have an opportunity to revise application materials based on the feedback received from the committee.

-Final Submission Final applications are due by (TBA).
+Final Submission Final applications are due by February 5, 2019.
 Applicants must select the "Send Application to Faculty Rep for Review" box for final review.
 The NISF office will upload letters of recommendation and transcripts and will make the final submission to the Truman Foundation.